 four students posing with senior thesis sign

-During the senior year, each student writes a thesis.
+During senior year, each student writes a thesis.
 The senior thesis is expected to make an original (or otherwise distinctive) contribution to broader knowledge in the field in which the student is working.
 It is important that the thesis be situated explicitly in relation to existing published literature.
 The senior thesis must be judged satisfactory by two members of the faculty, at least one of whom must be a member of the Department of Politics.

 It is common, but by no means required, for junior paper topics, especially in the spring term, to serve as starting points for a senior thesis topic.
 The Department encourages students to use the summer between junior and senior year for work on the senior thesis.